04 March 2020

 It also needs, unfortunately, to be said that there can be logistical reasons for schools suggesting students take a ‘lower’ maths, which are not strictly based on a student’s ability or needs.
 Maths Methods classes are usually fuller.
 So to even up the classes, it is tempting for schools to ‘persuade’ some of the lower mid-range achievers into General, even if they would be capable of taking Methods.

 Another issue is Australia’s shortage of qualified and capable high-level maths teachers.
 Some schools wouldn’t cope if all their students enrolled in Maths Methods and Specialist.
 So it’s unofficially built into the system that a chunk of their students just won’t be given the option!!

 That’s why we want our students to appreciate the value of mathematics from very early on in their schooling.

 There is a safety net

-While projecting high (yet realistic) expectations, it’s also necessary to avoid pressure.
-Pressure can hinder learning and results, not to mention metal health.
-To avoid undue stress, it is healthy to keep in mind that if a student doesn’t study the prerequisite subjects or score the ATAR they need to proceed immediately to their preferred carer pathway, there are always other ways to reach their goals.
+While projecting high (yet realistic) expectations, it’s also necessary to control the pressure students feel.
+High pressure hinders learning and results, not to mention metal health.
+To avoid undue stress, it is healthy to keep in mind that if a student doesn’t take the prerequisite subjects or score the ATAR they need to proceed immediately to their preferred carer pathway, there are always other ways to reach their goals.